Clown fish and shrimp, variation in size and why, also why do clown fish wobble?

 » The Mccullochi clown fish, how did it come to be?

-» Lateznatus and akindynos clown fish together.
+» Amphiprion Latezonatus clown fish

 South East Queensland Marine Aquarium and Ocean activities Forum :: SEQMAOAF :: Advice on all marine aquarium issues